ansys/ansys-templates/doc/source/templates.rst

 ``doc-project`` template
 ------------------------
 This template renders a documentation project based on Sphinx.
-You can chose between an Ansys or PyAnsys logos together with the color theme.
+You can chose between Ansys or PyAnsys logos together with the color theme.

 Main features of this package are: